 Construct an organization definition based on the parameters such as MSPDir from configtx.yaml and print it as JSON to the screen.
 (This output is useful for channel reconfiguration workflows, such as adding a member).

 '''

 configtxgen -printOrg Org1

 '''

-Output anchor peer tx (deprecated)
+Output anchor peer tx

-Output a channel configuration update transaction anchor_peer_tx.pb based on the anchor peers defined for Org1 and channel profile SampleSingleMSPChannelV1_1 in configtx.yaml.
-Transaction will set anchor peers for Org1 if no anchor peers have been set on the channel.
+Output a configuration update transaction to $anchor_peer_tx.pb$ which sets the anchor peers for organization Org1 as defined in profile SampleSingleMSPChannelV1_1 based on configtx.yaml.